quelea-projection/Quelea/docs/SETUP.md

 The instructions below use IntelliJ version 2021.2.3.

 1. Download and install the [Java SE Development Kit 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) for your platform.
 2. Download and install [IntelliJ IDEA](https://www.jetbrains.com/idea/download) Community version for free.
-Gradle is bundeld with it
+Gradle is bundeld with it.
 3. Fork the Quelea repository and git clone it locally.
 4. Open IntelliJ IDEA.